rawicz1/Final-projects/README.md

 - **Backend:** PHP for processing and handling API calls
 - **APIs:** Integrated various APIs to fetch real-time data
-- **Mapping:** Leaflet library for interactive map displays Here’s a refined project description for your "Company Directory" app that highlights its features, technologies used, and the focus on data protection:
+- **Mapping:** Leaflet library for interactive map displays

 ---